matt-powelldev2784/founders_and_coders_feature_game/README.md

 required outcome by, leaving the requestAnimationFrame logic running at all times and only running the logic to move the pieces when the game was not paused.

+# Issues

-When doing some cross browser testing, I noticed the game animation runs about 50% slower on Safari than Chrome and Firefox.
-I have read a few threads online regarding requestAnimationFrame and safari.
-Some suggest this is the planned behaviour of Safari, I currently don’t have a solution for this.
+When doing some cross browser testing, I had some trouble with the animation speed running slower on safari.
+This is something I haven't been able to resolve.